morgano5/QUT_test/README.md

 # QUT Technical Test

-This solution uses JRS-303 for bean validation and also authenticates the user through the http header "Authorization" using "Basic" realm, it is a simple authorization case as it only authenticates one user/password.
+This solution uses JRS-303 for bean validation, H2 as in-memory database, and also authenticates the user through the http header "Authorization" using "Basic" realm, it is a simple authorization case as it only authenticates one user/password.

 To specify user/password, the application must be run with the following system properties: